 Varsha also has great interest in the potential of emerging technologies.
 Through her research, she has discovered the vast impacts these technologies can make on agricultural production and access, green energy, emergency response systems, politics, privacy, and more, for better or for worse.
 Varsha is committed to furthering her study of the effects that technology can have on various aspects of human life.
 In the long run, she is motivated to one day shape policy that can ensure innovation is for the benefit of all humanity, serving to fill the gap between dominant and subaltern groups.

-Varsha also spends her time at SMU as the Jack C. And Annette K. Vaughn undergraduate fellow of the Tower Center, actively involved in policy and international affairs research.
+Varsha also spent her time at SMU as the Jack C. And Annette K. Vaughn undergraduate fellow of the Tower Center, actively involved in policy and international affairs research.
 Outside of her academic pursuits, Varsha is a South Indian classically trained singer and she regularly performs throughout the US, often alongside different world music ensembles.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, Twitter, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing firstname.lastname@example.org.